paraker/docker_2020/src/06-docker-in-the-real-world/03-creating-a-dockerfile-part-1/README.md

 `--name` names your container.
 If this isn't supplied, docker will generate a name for you.<br>
 `--detach` or `-d` runs the container in the background and just prints a container id to standard out.<br>
 `--restart on-failure[:max-retries] / always` automatically restarts the container if it would fail.
 This conflicts with the `--rm` flag.
+`--volume "local dir:container dir"` or `-v` mounts a persistent host volume.
+Used for quick development purposes only.
+Note that syntax changes per OS! for MacOS the quotes are mandatory.
+For linux they are not.
+Windows needs full busybox style path like `/c/Users/USER_NAME/workspace/your_app_dir`
 ~~~~
 # long version
 docker container run --interactive --tty --publish 5000:5000 --name my_flask_app --rm --env FLASK_APP=app.py web1